 Born at Aquhadley, Charles Hardie (1849 - 1893) was the son of William Hardie and brother of James.
 A carpenter by trade in the city of Aberdeen, he was considered "one of the best violinists in Scotland in his day".
 J. Scott Skinner (who I mentioned earlier is having a grand and fearsome Victorian Scotsman image, who was obviously not a shrinking violet in other ways.
 I have a book of his music, with a fearsome picture of him on the front, and the modest statement made by him underneath which goes something like "talent does what it can, genius does what it must ", presumably the genius was the very modest Mr Skinner!)

 Charles Hardie's talents were accorded the official recognition of his being invited to play for Queen Victoria at Balmoral Castle.
 (You see, Scottish folk music in Scottish ceilidh is was high-fashion, the stuff of the Royals, not just music for the humble people.
 In some ways it was stolen from the general population.
-And I suppose in some ways, Irish music has slightly similar if not more ancient history.
-It is regarded as music of the people now, and doesn't have the same Victorian connection with the aristocracy as Scottish folk and Scottish ceilidh music has, that if one goes back even further in history to the iconic Irish folk harpist Turlough O'Carolan who was around from 1670 to 1738, he was a regular performer at Royal Courts all around Europe.
+And I suppose in some ways, Irish music has slightly similar if not more ancient history and is heavily based on the fiddle, as a cheap instrument to make in a home workshop, just needing some wood and a LOT of skill.
+It is regarded in Ireland as dance music of the people now, and doesn't have the same Victorian connection with the aristocracy as Scottish folk and Scottish ceilidh music has, that if one goes back even further in history to the iconic Irish folk harpist Turlough O'Carolan who was around from 1670 to 1738, he was a regular performer at Royal Courts all around Europe.
 So there's a bit question of how folky is folk music?

 On being informed of his untimely death at the age of 44 the Queen is said to have expressed her own personal feeling of loss at the passing of this talented musician.
 It's sad that he died so early, because playing a musical instrument is normally very good exercise and quite physically hard work, so it tends to keep musicians fit, but obviously not so in his case!